 By popping open your journal and recording the answers to these questions, you can use the information to discover your true personality.
 Let’s dive a little bit deeper.

 There are many different personality types.
 According to the Myers-Briggs Type Indicator, there are sixteen different types.
 It’s unlikely that a person would fit into a single mold, but it is interesting to see which “mold” we tend toward.

 Your personality type can be determined by many factors.
 One way to discover your personality type is to approach it scientifically.
 Test yourself online or ask a psychologist or therapist to analyze you.

 In psychology, there are five factors that determine different personality traits.
 The big five factors are:

-Your personality test assesses how much of each of the big five factors you possess.
-This helps you to gain more insight into your internal experience so you can make sense of your own thoughts and behaviors.
+Your personality test will assess how much of each of the big five factors you possess.
+This will help you gain more insight into your internal experience so you can make sense of your own thoughts and behaviors.

 Being positive and upbeat can influence everyone around you, and so can negativity.
-For example, a friendly smile to a stranger can brighten up their day, just as a glare can frighten them and cause their mood to drop.
-Bear in mind the famous saying, “Do unto others as you would have them do to you”.
+For example, a friendly smile to a stranger can brighten up their day, just as a glare can cause their mood to drop.
+Bear in mind the famous Bible quote from Jesus of Nazareth, “Do unto others as you would have them do to you”.

 While you may not be able to help it if you are having a bad day, or if you don’t like doing a particular task, changing your attitude changes everything.
 Complaining and sulking will only make time drag when doing an unpleasant job.
-Thinking about a fun experience, singing a song in your head or even humming can make the job (and you) just a little easier to deal with.
+Instead, try to shift your thoughts and redirect your mind.
 Being a more pleasant person helps everyone.

-Understanding examples of personality traits is a great way to start the journey into self discovery.
-Remember, if you’re up for the challenge, you can make positive changes to your personality.
+Understanding these examples of personality traits is a great way to start your journey toward self-discovery.
+Make a concerted effort to fill up that journal with evocative questions and answers.
+Make the investment and mold yourself into the best possible version of yourself.
+If you’re up for the challenge, you can make positive changes to your personality.